Chat2Graph LogoChat2Graph

 #

-# Workflow mechanics:
+# Workflow Mechanism Explanation:

 experts:

-- profile: # Expert profile info
+- profile: # The expert's profile information

-name: "Design Expert" # Expert name
+name: "Design Expert" # The expert's name

-actor_name: "Design Expert" # Actor name
+actor_name: "Design Expert" # Specifies the Actor's name

 # Web Development Expert Example